aantron/better-enums/doc/demo/105-c++17-reflection.md

 ---

-The optional Better Enums header file [`extra/better-enums/n4428.h`][header] implements this interface, though with two necessary differences.
+The interface is implemented in the optional header file [`extra/better-enums/n4428.h`][header].
+There are two necessary differences.

-1. The interface is only available for Better Enums, i.e. enums declared through the `BETTER_ENUM` macro.
+1. The interface is only available for enums declared through the `BETTER_ENUM` macro.
 This is because the macro is what generates the information necessary for reflection.
-2. The type of `identifier` is `const char*`, not the ${cxx17} proposed `string_literal`.

 ### Demo